What is the power dialer?

 Basics

-Calling line - Select the outgoing phone number you want to use for the session.
+Calling line - select the outgoing phone number you want to use for the session.
 This number will display on the recipient's caller ID.

 Skip outside daytime hours - enable this option to automatically skip contacts who are outside their local daytime hours.

-Warmup Period - Add a gap of 5–60 seconds between calls to give yourself time for preparation, note-taking, or updates.
+Warmup Period - add a gap of 5–60 seconds between calls to give yourself time for preparation, note-taking, or updates.

 Phone a script - load a pre-built phone script, if available, to guide your conversations during the session.